 15. Chelsea Market

 This food hall in the Meatpacking District is one of the most popular spots in the city.
-Sample a variety of international cuisines, explore local art galleries or pick up some unique souvenirs.
+Sample a variety of international cuisines, explore local art galleries or pick up some unique souvenirs from these Chelsea shops.

 16. SoHo Shopping

 Shopping in SoHo is a must-do when visiting NYC.
 This chic neighborhood offers unique stores, specialty boutiques and trendy vintage shops.
 To make your shopping experience even more special, be sure to check out the area’s many art galleries and artist studios, as well as its historic cast-iron buildings.

 Nicknamed for its location “Down Under the Manhattan Bridge Overpass,” DUMBO’s cobblestone streets are lined with galleries, cafes and boutiques.
 During your visit, be sure to visit the iconic Jane’s Carousel and Empire Stores, or just take in the stunning views of both Manhattan and Brooklyn Bridges.

 The area of Nolita is a part of Little Italy, and the name even stands for “North of Little Italy.”
 The neighborhood has become quite popular in recent years because of all the fantastic points of interest it offers.
 But the real highlight of this area is the St. Basilica Chruch and its Catacombs.
 When you’re done touring them, you can grab a bite at one of the nearby top-rated pizzerias.

 The Big Apple has many unique experiences you can explore.
 The following will help you experience the city’s richness and diversity from varying perspectives.